in-toto/community/GOVERNANCE.md

 ### Responsibilities of the Subproject Leads

 * Organize regular meetings as necessary, ideally at least for 30 minutes every two weeks.
+* Create and moderate a Slack channel on the CNCF workspace for the Subproject.
+The channel name must use the following format: `in-toto-<subproject name>`.
-* Announce meeting agenda and minutes after each meeting on their Subproject mailing list.
+* Announce meeting agenda and minutes after each meeting on the in-toto mailing list.
 * Keep up-to-date meeting notes, linked from the Subproject page in the community repository.
-* Record Subproject meetings and make said recordings publicly available.
+* Optionally record Subproject meetings and make said recordings publicly available.
-* Ensure the Subproject mailing list and Slack channel are archived.
 * Report activity in the monthly community meeting.
 * Use the above forums as the primary means of working, communicating, and collaborating, as opposed to private e-mails and meetings.

-To propose a new Subproject on a particular topic, [please follow our guidelines](/community/sig-creation-procedure.md).

 ## License